Skip to main content

 The Cards tab allows you to consult the CMDBuild card associated with the selected IFC element.

-In the example below, you can see the CMDBuild card of a monitor selected in the IFC model.
+Below is the CMDBuild card of a monitor selected in the IFC model:

 TAB Properties

-The Properties tab allows you to consult detailed information of the selected IFC element.
+The Properties tab displays all IFC information of the selected element.

 Graphic toolbar

-The toolbar located under the graphic area allows you to:
+The toolbar located under the graphical area allows you to:

-• set the default mode between Pan or Rotate
+• choose the default interaction mode (Pan or Rotate)

-• enable the slice option to cut through the model with an orientable plane and inspect the interior
+• enable the slice tool to cut through the model using an orientable plane and inspect its interior

 • remove slice effects